terraform-redhat/terraform-provider-rhcs/examples/create_identity_provider/gitlab/README.md

 ## Applying the Terraform plan

-1. You need to either edit the `terraform.tfvars` file within this directory, or add the following items to your existing `*.tfvars` file.
+1. You need to either create a `terraform.tfvars` file in this directory, or add the following items to your existing `*.tfvars` file.
 You may also export these variables as environmental variables with the following commands:
       1. This value is the generated GitLab client secret to validate your account.
 It can be found in the settings of your GitLab account.
           ```
           export TF_VAR_gitlab_client_secret=<gitlab_client_secret>